CALL RECORDING / VOICE LOGGING

 An Extension side recording configuration requires the ability of the recorder to interface to the existing extension phones.
 It is critical to identify the make and model of each telephone handset, as well as the make and model of the PBX that is in use.
 Call data that can be collected is specific to the PBX type and the instrument in use.
-Typically call data that is presented to your phone display, any button being pressed, and lamp appearences can be captured and indexed to the call.
+Typically call data that is presented to your phone display, any button is pressed, and lamp appearances can be captured and indexed to the call.
 This allows the recorder to trigger the recording based on specific events on the telephone and to permit recording on certain extensions on a multi-line phone.

 Calculating your Return on Investment

 With careful planning, system payback can be achieved within a few months.
 When reviewing how to calculate your return on investment, you should factor in the following areas:

 - Increase in sales revenue from telephone transactions or improved sales techniques